Introduction — Security Locks Get Better Over Time

-Have you ever kept an old appliance around “just in case”?
+Have you ever kept an old lock on your door even though newer, safer ones are available?
 Building websites can feel the same way.
-After a recent WordPress project, I realized we spend a lot of time making sure very old browsers still work—like keeping the heat on for a guest who never leaves.
+After a recent WordPress project, I realized we spend a lot of time supporting very old JavaScript versions that have known security limitations—like keeping an old lock “just in case” even though it’s easier to pick.

-This article is a friendly, slightly cheeky look at why, in 2025, it’s okay to use modern web tools and let go of outdated habits.
+This article explains why, in 2025, you should target ES2020 (also called ES11) as your minimum JavaScript version.
 If you’re not a techie, don’t worry!
 I’ll use simple analogies and plain language throughout.

 Summary: